China Aster ‘Chamois’

 Cutting /Vase Life:

-A fabulous cut flower, producing large blooms on strong slender stems.
-Pick as soon as flowers begin to open and rest stems in a bucket of water for a few hours (preferably overnight), this is called conditioning.
-Excellent vase life.
+China Asters are a fabulous cut flower, producing large blooms on strong slender stems.
+For the longest vase life (7-10 days), pick as soon as flowers begin to open and rest stems in a bucket of water for a few hours (preferably overnight) before arranging, this is called conditioning.